-As part of the Government’s Household Support Fund, support will be given to low-income households and families with children particularly affected by the COVID pandemic and the higher costs of household essentials throughout the winter period.
+As part of the Government’s Household Support Fund, support will be given to low-income households particularly affected by the cost of living crisis, COVID pandemic and the higher costs of household essentials.

-Richmond AID and Citizens Advice Richmond (CAR) have received Household Support Funding to distribute to local families and individuals who are struggling financially this winter (Dec 2021 to end of March 2022) and need help and support accessing food, energy bills or other household essentials.
+Richmond AID and Citizens Advice Richmond (CAR) have received Household Support Funding to distribute to local families and individuals who are struggling financially and need help and support accessing food, energy bills or other household essentials.
 This includes working households on a low income.

 What can the grant be for?